How-to Experience 3-D Ambient Sound from Stereo

 ... and yes, it does sound amazing!

 OK, you need a third speaker - preferably one that is smaller than your two main front speakers.
 The reason - from what I remember Eno writing - is that you don't want so much bass.
-He even suggested an old car-speaker... but don't stress too much about it (I just used any ole speaker TBH).
+He even suggested an old car-speaker - but don't stress too much, I just used any ole speaker TBH.

-The rear speaker should be sited to the rear of your listening position (See diagram).
+The rear speaker should be sited to the rear of your listening position (see above diagram).

 Wiring the Speaker to the Amplifier

-This is the crucial bit... and possibly the fiddly bit too, depending on your normal speaker connections.
+This is the crucial bit, and possibly the fiddly bit too, depending on your speaker connections.

-Run the cable from the rear-speaker to the amplifier and separate the positive and negative wires.
+Run cable from the rear-speaker to your amplifier and separate the positive and negative wires.

-(I'm assuming the pos and neg wires are stripped - If they're connected to a jackplug or whatever, you'll probably have to cut the cable from it, and then separate the pos and neg wires - I can't see from here, so how am I supposed to know!).
+Note: I'm assuming the pos and neg wires are stripped.
+If they're connected to a jackplug or whatever, you'll probably need to cut it off and separate the pos and neg wires.
+I can't see from here, so how am I supposed to know!.

-Now shove, say, the positive wire into the positive output of the right-channel of your amplifier... that's right, jam it in with the front right-speaker connection (somehow), go on!
+Now shove, say, the positive wire into the positive output of the right-channel of your amplifier - that's right, jam it in with your front, right-speaker connection (somehow), go on!

 Now do the same with the negative wire (rear speaker), into the positive of the left channel output of the amp.